Home » Articles » Kids » Get creative and grow eggheads at home

 Get creative and grow eggheads at home

 This is a fun, inexpensive project to do with the kids at home.
-You’ll find that it covers a few different areas including art, gardening and nutrition.
-It’s a cheap project and environmentally-friendly because you’ll be recycling some materials.
-The kids can use their imagination to create their ‘egg people’ and give the faces all different expressions to match.
-When the kids grow eggheads they’re also learning about the lifecycle of our food supply.
-You know ‘real’ food.
-Food that is grown, and not from the pantry.
-So let’s get started.
+You’ll find that it covers a few different areas, including art, gardening, and nutrition.
+It’s cost-effective and environmentally friendly.
+The kids can use their imagination to create their ‘egg people’ and give the faces all different expressions.
+When the kids grow eggheads they’re also learning the lifecycle of our food supply.
+Food that is grown, and not sitting in the pantry.

 What you’ll need